-During operation phase, major solid wastes of the proposed rubber outsoles factory will be generated form production lines, molding, cutting and packaging.
-Factory shall use foam, rubber outsole and shoe box as raw materials in shoe production process.
-The residual pieces of rubbers, outsoles, the scraps from the production lines and rubbish from the packaging are the main source of solid waste.
+In the operation phase, major solid wastes of the proposed garment factory may be generated form production lines, cutting and packaging.
+Factory shall use textile, thread and carton box as raw materials.
+The residual pieces of the fabric scraps from the production lines and cutting line used carton box, plastic sheet from the packaging are the main source of solid waste.
 In addition to factory solid waste, canteen, kitchen and dormitory will produce solid wastes mainly personal remnants, household wastes and food residues.

-5.5.3.2.
+5.4.1.2.
 Liquid Waste